deoktr/raudit/README.md

 - Give much more detailed logs of the error
 - Support tag negation with `!` this could be used if a setting changed based on a tag, for example `paranoid` could have stricter rules compared to `!paranoid` for the same config
 - Add a "criticity", "hardening level" value linked to a check
-- Generate linux audit logs
-- Add AppArmor profile
 - Create custom parsers for complex configurations (sudo, nginx, etc.)
 - Give the user's the ability to specify config paths, with globing
-- Get configuration from file
+- Get raudit configuration from file
 - Check permissions on startup (root or not) and warn user if needed
-- Add firejail rules
-- Add firejail profile for raudit
-- Ensure localhost is resolved on `127.0.0.1` in `/etc/hosts`
 - Run `systemd-analyze security ...` on all systemd services and raise errors based on results
 - Ensure DNS supports DNSSEC and is secured with DoT DoH or DNSCRYPT
 - Ensure NTP is configured by running `timedatectl`